 However, it is easy to see why Tesla is going this route based on previous experience and what's at stake.
 Over 373,000 potential customers have put a down payment of $1,000 on the Model 3.
 To meet demand, Musk said that full production must begin by September of this year.
-The 2015 Model X faced a similar schedule issue, and reports that using the "beta tooling" phase may have hurt production as it was rushed.
+The 2015 Model X faced a similar schedule issue, and Alexandria Sage of Reuters reports that using the "beta tooling" phase may have hurt production as it was rushed.
 After parking brake issues that cropped up with that manufacturing, Tesla refined its tooling process.

 "Tesla has learned to better modify final production tools, and its 2015 purchase of a Michigan tooling company means it can make major equipment 30 percent faster than before, and more cheaply as well," [a person familiar with Tesla's assembly line] said.

 Not everything can be done with virtual simulation, however.
 Federal laws require car manufacturers to go through rigorous physical crash testing to pass safety measures.
 Still, the process of relying heavily on computer simulation to create the Model 3 units could change how other manufacturers operate, or it could become a costly burden for Tesla.